samhattangady/mulki/content/chapter2.md

 "Wait wait wait wait _wait_"

 A heap of bags slung over arms and shoulders was heading our way.
-A bright blue surfboard balanced on dreadlocks casually bouncing in the air.
+And a bright blue surfboard balanced on dreadlocks casually bouncing in the air.

 As he noticed that the boat was indeed wait wait wait wait _waiting_ for him,